Colorado Springs Pimping and Pandering Defense Attorneys

-If you have been charged with pimping or pandering, you need to work with a skilled Colorado Springs defense firm.
+If you have been charged with pimping or pandering in Colorado Springs, you need to work with a skilled Colorado Springs defense firm.
 At The Bussey Law Firm, P.C., our legal team can investigate the nature of your charges and explain your options in a free case evaluation.
 We understand how devastating a conviction can be, and we will use all of our experience to fight for your freedom.
 Call us today at (719) 475-2555 to protect your future.

 People often confuse the two sex crimes "pimping" and "pandering."
 Under Colorado state law, pimping is a class 3 felony, and pandering is a class 5 felony or class 3 misdemeanor, depending on the nature of the charges.

 "Any person who knowingly lives on or is supported or maintained in whole or in part by money or other thing of value earned, received, procured, or realized by any other person through prostitution commits pimping, which is a class 3 felony."